Composting can reduce landfill waste and reduce greenhouse gas emissions.

 The U.S. Department of Agriculture’s Compost and Food Waste Grant has up to $9.5 million for pilot projects to plan and implement municipal compost projects.

-Six states (CA, CT, VT, MA, NY, RI) have passed laws that restrict certain generators of food waste from using landfills.
+State Policies.
+Six states (CA, CT, VT, MA, NY, RI) restrict certain food waste creators from using landfills.
+These restrictions encourage finding other ways to manage waste, including reducing output, donating excess food, and composting (NCSL 2022).

 The MO Environmental Improvement & Energy Resources Authority provides a grant for businesses to purchase equipment to use recovered materials, including for composting.